MeruguSwathi/Team-Task-Manager-Application/README.md

 ## 📌 Overview

-This project is a **production-ready task management system** that enables teams to efficiently collaborate through structured workflows, secure authentication, and role-based access control.
+This application streamlines team productivity by allowing administrators to manage projects and assign tasks, while providing members with a dedicated interface to track and update their progress.
+It focuses on secure authentication, modular API design, and persistent storage.

 It is built with a focus on: